 Essential oils are wonderful to treat many ailments, a full explanation of what essential oils are, their pros and cons, and how to use them is too long to explain in this post.

-I have talked about essential oils in this post: 13 indispensable self-healing tools to heal body and soul, and you can also find a lot of free content on the internet.
+I have talked about essential oils in this post: 11 Powerful Self-Healing Practices for Your Mind, Body, and Soul, and you can also find a lot of free content on the internet.
 This guide from Dr. Axe is very thorough.

 4. Manipulative and body-based methods: Chiropractic, osteopathic, reflexology, massage